Islandora/documentation/docs/technical-documentation/docs-build.md

 ## Prerequisites

-You will need to have `mkdocs` installed locally, as well as a required plugin and the MkDocs _Material_ theme.
+You will need to have `mkdocs` software installed locally, as well as a required plugin and the MkDocs _Material_ theme.
+Below we will show you how to install `mkdocs` using the Python language's `pip` tool.
+For more details on installing and using MkDocs visit the [MkDocs installation guide](https://www.mkdocs.org/#installation).

+- Open a terminal window.

-Install `mkdocs`:
+- Install `mkdocs`:

+    Windows / Linux:

     `sudo -H pip install mkdocs`

+    macOS:

+    `pip3 install mkdocs`

-Install plugin to enable display of the last revision date:
+- Install plugin to enable display of the last revision date:

+     Windows / Linux:

      `sudo -H pip install mkdocs-git-revision-date-localized-plugin`

+    macOS:

+    `pip3 mkdocs-git-revision-date-localized-plugin`

-Install Material theme:
+- Install Material theme:

+    Windows / Linux:

     `sudo -H pip install mkdocs-material`

+    macOS:

+    `pip3 install mkdocs-material`

 ## Build and Deploy documentation